NASA-PDS/pds-api/docs/source/guides/search/endpoints.rst

  keyword              (Optional, string) String used for text search on title and description of the PDS4 labels                                                                                                                                  keyword=insight fields               (Optional, array of strings) Array of fields you wish to return.                                                                                                                                                            fields=lid,pds:Time_Coordinates.pds:start_date_time start                (Optional, integer, default=0) The search result to start with in the returned records.
 For instance, start=10 will return records 10-19.
-Useful for pagination of the results.                                             start=100 limit                (Optional, integer, default=100) The number of records/results to return.                                                                                                                                                   limit=100 sort                 (Optional, string, default=LIDVID) Field to sort on and whether it should be sorted ascending (ASC) or descending (DESC). `fieldName asc` or `fieldName desc`.
-There can be several sort parameters (order is important).   sort=lidvid asc, pds:Time_Coordinates.pds:start_date_time desc summary-only         (Optional, boolean, default=False) When true, only the summary of the results is returned, not the individual results                                                                                                       true
+Useful for pagination of the results.                                             start=100 limit                (Optional, integer, default=100) The number of records/results to return.
+By specifying a value of 0 only the summary of the results is returned, not the individual results.                                               limit=100 sort                 (Optional, string, default=LIDVID) Field to sort on and whether it should be sorted ascending (ASC) or descending (DESC). `fieldName asc` or `fieldName desc`.
+There can be several sort parameters (order is important).   sort=lidvid asc, pds:Time_Coordinates.pds:start_date_time desc
 ====================  =========================================================================================================================================================================================================================== ====================

 `q` and `fields` use PDS4 `Fields Dot Notation`_